timmyclean/Election-Analysis-V.1/README.md

 * Software: Python 3.7, Visual Studio Code V.

 ## Summary
-1. There were "369,711" votes cast in the election
+A. There were "369,711" votes cast in the election

-2. The Candidates were:
+B. The Candidates were:
   * Charles Casper Stockham
   * Diane DeGette
   * Raymon Anthony Doane

-3 + 4.
-The Candidates results were:
+C. The Candidates results were:
        * Charles Casper Stockham: 23.0% (85,213)
        * Diana DeGette: 73.8% (272,892)
        * Raymon Anthony Doane: 3.1% (11,606)
-5. The Winner of the Election was:
+D. The Winner of the Election was:
-  *  * Diana DeGette: 73.8% (272,892)
+              * Diana DeGette: 73.8% (272,892)

 ## Challenge Overview